 Dog bites are serious, and in some cases, they can have deadly consequences.
 If you or a loved one was attacked by a dog, you need to act now to get fair compensation for your injuries.
 Contact a New Orleans dog bite attorney from Wright Gray Law Firm today.

 Dog Bite Injury Claims

-Getting your case resolved in your favor isn’t always easy, but at Wright & Gray Group, we’re ready and willing to fight for you.
-You deserve compensation for your attack, and we’re determined to help you get it.
+It can be difficult to recover compensation through a dog bite claim, but a personal injury lawyer at Wright Gray Law Firm is ready and willing to fight for you.
+You deserve fair compensation for your dog bite injuries, and we’re determined to help you get it.

 - The owner had a duty to take reasonable care to control the dog’s behavior